Data Science

 7. There is no restriction on overlap with another minor.

-8. Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.
+8. Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement.

 9. All minor requirements must be completed prior to the last day of finals during the semester in which you plan to graduate.